Recover & Repair from the Holidays

 Do I even need electrolytes?

 Water and food are our primary sources of electrolytes, but depending on one’s diet, water source, and level of exertion, it may be necessary to supplement with exogenous electrolytes.
 In general, if your activity doesn’t involve much sweating or is less than an hour in duration, the electrolytes found in whole foods should be sufficient.
-During activity lasting longer than an hour and in extreme heat, electrolyte powders can be a great way to supplement.
+During activity lasting longer than an hour and in extreme heat, electrolyte supplementation can be beneficial.

 If you’ve determined that you could benefit from electrolyte replacement, here’s what I’d look for:

-A power that contains all of the electrolytes lost through sweat, is tasty, has a reasonable price per serving, and is convenient to use.
+A powder that contains all of the electrolytes lost through sweat, is tasty, has a reasonable price per serving, and is convenient to use.

-At minimum, all electrolyte powders should have the following electrolytes: Sodium (Na+), Chloride (Cl-), Potassium (K+), Calcium (Ca++), and Magnesium (Mg+).
+All electrolyte powders should have the following electrolytes: Sodium (Na+), Chloride (Cl-), Potassium (K+), Calcium (Ca++), and Magnesium (Mg+).
 According to the American Council on Exercise (ACE), “all electrolytes work together to maintain fluid balance in the body at rest and during physical activity, so be sure [to focus] on all electrolytes, rather than focusing on only one or two.”
-This is important because some outdoors people talk about taking supplements of one mineral (often sodium, potassium, or magnesium), when the body really requires all of the electrolytes.
-A good mix will have everything that it should and nothing that it doesn’t.
+This is important because some outdoors people talk about taking supplements of one mineral (often sodium, potassium, or magnesium), when the body really requires all of the electrolytes, each in appropriate quantities.

 Ideally, an electrolyte mix contains the most bioavailable form of a mineral.
 Bioavailability refers to the amount of ingested material which is absorbed and available to the body.
-For example, the magnesium in the aspartate, citrate, lactate, and chloride forms is more bioavailable than magnesium oxide or sulfate.
+For example, the magnesium in the citrate, malate, or glycinate forms is more bioavailable than magnesium oxide or sulfate.
+In fact, magnesium oxide is often used as a cheap filler and acts more like a laxative than a recovery mineral.

 Cost is also an important consideration.
-Based on my research, you should be able to find a quality electrolyte replacement for $0.35-0.60 per serving .
+Based on my research at the time of this writing, you should be able to find a quality electrolyte replacement for $0.35-0.60 per serving .

-Taste and convenience of use (such as ones that dissolve easily and come in single serving packets), are also important considerations, especially for use in the back country.
+Taste and convenience of use (such as ones that dissolve easily and come in single serving packets), are also important considerations for use in the backcountry.

 What to Avoid in an Electrolyte Supplement

-To reduce adverse reactions, an electrolyte mix should be absent of common allergens, such as soy, gluten, dairy, nuts, and artificial colors or sweeteners.
-Additionally, I would look out for unnecessary additives or fillers, like sugar, maltodextrin, or cornstarch.
+To reduce adverse reactions, an electrolyte mix should be absent of common allergens, such as soy, gluten, dairy, and nuts, as well as high fructose corn syrup.
+Personally, I also look out for unnecessary additives or fillers, like artificial colors and sweeteners as well as cornstarch and maltodextrin.
 Some of these are linked to inflammation and gut dysbiosis, and some are just unnecessary in an electrolyte replacement.

 That’s my A to your Q, Saltlick.
 Drink up and be safe out there!